Ad hoc, sensor, IoT, fog... - past, current and future research challenges of networking without (heavy) infrastructure

 2018

-Damla Turgut, Charles Millican Professor of Computer Science, University of Central Florida, Orlando, FL, USA
+Damla Turgut, Charles Millican Professor of Computer Science, University of Central Florida, Orlando, FL, EE.UU.

 External Presentation (External Speaker)